lmatusikova/SPS-1/React/React.md

 https://jsfiddle.net/cw8p4fof/

 ### Task 2
 Change the code in task 1 to get letters 'X', 'O' in turns.
+(Also change status e.g. whom's move)

 ### Task 3
 Change the code in task 2 to find out the end of game e.g. 3 letters 'X' or 'O' are on one line.